 And you can find references to it in the famous Communist Manifesto.

-Graduated income tax is one of them, public education is another, probably many of you are very well aware of this.
+Probably many of you are very well aware of this.

 Where were these guys last night?

-These guys were in the Reagan library.
+These guys are in the Reagan library.

 What did Ronald Reagan do?

-Uh I don't it doesn't serve any purpose whether graduated tax is socialistic or not.
+It doesn't serve any purpose whether graduated tax is socialistic or not.

-Then Carson said it is Trump disagreed.
+Ben Carson said it is.

-And that is indeed uh the kind of talk you do hear from people in the Democrat Party and on the left.
+And that is indeed the kind of talk you do hear from people in the Democrat Party and on the left.

 And it usually is uttered by people who are trying to build a bridge of commonality.